Information and Learning

 One benefit to participating in The Environmental Partnership is access to our industry workshops.
 These workshops bring together large and small companies, and provide an opportunity to share information and discuss best practices.

-On Friday April 4th, the Environmental Partnership hosted its first industry conference in Odessa, Texas.
-At the conference, participants enjoyed a rare opportunity to come together with their colleagues in the natural gas and oil industry.
-The conference, hosted by Baker Hughes, included multiple presentations from industry experts on how companies could further reduce their environmental footprints in a cost-effective manner.
+On Friday April 4th, the Environmental Partnership hosted its first industry workshop in Odessa, Texas.
+At the workshop, participants enjoyed a rare opportunity to come together with their colleagues in the oil and natural gas industry.
+The workshop, hosted by Baker Hughes, included multiple presentations from industry experts on how companies could further reduce their environmental footprints in a cost-effective manner.
 More than 30 companies were represented, and an afternoon session was added to accommodate the large number of attendees.